 What Are Foundation Models?

 The large size and flexible nature of foundation models make them different from more traditional machine learning models, which are usually designed exclusively for specific, pre-defined tasks.
-While foundation models are most-often linked to large language models (LLMs), which handle text-based tasks, many are becoming multimodal, meaning they can process text, images, video and audio.
+While foundation models are most often linked to large language models (LLMs), which handle text-based tasks, many are becoming multimodal, meaning they can process text, images, video and audio.

 Building a foundation model from scratch is expensive and requires an enormous amount of computational power and resources, often taking months to build and train.
-But once one has been built, businesses can input additional data and fine-tune it for specific tasks with minimal extra effort, making it a quick and cost-effective tool for making their own AI products.
+But once one has been built, businesses can input additional data and fine-tune it for specific tasks with minimal effort, making it a quick and cost-effective tool for making their own AI products.

 Why Are Foundation Models Important?

 Foundation models provide a versatile and powerful base for developing a wide array of AI products.
-Their significance stems from their malleability and scalability, which allows businesses to tap into the powers of artificial intelligence without having to start from scratch.
+Their significance stems from their malleability and scalability, which allow businesses to tap into the powers of artificial intelligence without having to start from scratch.
 This not only saves time and resources, but it also democratizes AI development, empowering more players to leverage the technology in innovative ways.

 As foundation models continue to grow more sophisticated, they will inevitably influence the quality of the AI products built on top of them — and, by extension, the industries using them.
 In many ways, the future is being shaped by advancements in foundation models.